-Subaru of America Inc. has appointed Tomomi Nakamura as chief executive effective April 1.
+Subaru of America Inc. has appointed Tomomi Nakamura as its new Chief Executive Officer effective April 1, 2014.
 He will be replacing Takeshi Tachimori, who will be returning to Japan to take charge of global sales for Subaru parent Fuji Heavy Industries.

 Subaru sold 424,683 units in the US in 2013.
 In February 2014, Subaru saw its sales leap 24 percent to 34,909 in an overall flat market.
 Nakamura joined Fuji Heavy in 1982 and was most recently a senior general manager of the Subaru Global Marketing Division.
 He will become the chairman of Subaru of America.
 Doll is both president and chief operating officer of Subaru of America.

 Subaru has been marketing its vehicles in the US through Subaru of America, Inc., which was established by Malcolm Bricklin in 1968 in Bala Cynwyd, Pennsylvania.
 Aside from selling Subaru-branded vehicles, Subaru of America also markets and distributes Subaru parts and accessories.
 Subaru of America was fully acquired by Fuji Heavy Industries in 1986.
 This prompted the transfer of the headquarters of Subaru of America from Bala Cynwyd, Pennsylvania to Pennsauken, New Jersey and then Cherry Hill, New Jersey.